WebAssembly/WASI/docs/Capabilities.md

 What is a capability?

-The Wasm language has no syscall instructions or builtin I/O facilities.
+The Wasm language has no syscall instructions or built-in I/O facilities.
 To let interact with the outside world, Wasm programs can be provided with *capabilities*.